 The price of gold has more than doubled in the last five years leading to an influx of ‘cash for gold’ companies, including some dubious ones.
 Many gold websites are unreliable or don’t pay out what the goods should be worth.
 Always do your research first and go with recommended companies.
 We’ve looked at some of the best.

 Before you sell any gold for cash, be aware you’re basically selling your jewellery as scrap metal to be melted down and used again.
 If you have a posh piece of branded jewellery, or it contains diamonds or precious gemstones (not any old cheap earring set!), you may lose money selling it via a postal gold service.
+You should also know how is silver produced.
 This is because postal gold services only pay for the gold.
 If your jewellery is a fashionable brand, you’ll probably get more money from a jeweller.

 Ready to sell gold for cash?
 Read our guide and avoid making basic mistakes.